 The adventures of Earth's martial arts defender Son Goku continue with a new family and the revelation of his alien origin.
 Now Goku and his allies must defend the planet from an onslaught of new extraterrestrial enemies.

-Five years after the end of "Dragonball", Son Gokû reunites with his friends, bringing along his four-year old son Gohan.
-Gohan is not like his father; he'd rather study than fight.
-Raditz, a warrior from space lands on earth searching for someone named "Kakarot".
-He reveals himself as Raditz of the Sayans, the older brother of Kakarot!
-And Kakarot turns out to be Gokû!
-With two other Sayans coming to earth, can Gokû and the Z Warriors withstand the onslaught!?Written by
+Five years after the end of "Dragon Ball", Son Gokû reunites with his friends, bringing along his four-year old son, Gohan.
+Son Gohan is not like his father; he'd rather study than fight.
+Raditz, a warrior from space lands on earth searching for someone named "Kakarotto".
+He reveals himself as Raditz of the Saiyajin, the older brother of Kakarotto!
+And Kakarotto turns out to be Son Gokû!
+With two other Saiyajin coming to earth, can Gokû and the Z Warriors withstand the onslaught!?Written by

 Evan Jacobson <firstname.lastname@example.org>

 Freeza and his minions are sent to Hell, where several demons wear t-shirts that have the word "HELL" written on them.
 In the English USA version, the demons wear "HFIL" t-shirts, and the underworld is referred to as the "Home For Infinite Losers."
 See more »

 One of Gohan's energy attacks knocks out a number of Recoome's teeth.
 From that point on, the amount of Recoome's teeth in his mouth becomes inconsistent between shots.
 Sometimes he's shows with a whole mouthful of teeth, other times he only has a few remaining.
 See more »

 Too Bad!
 I only wish that there was a junkyard, so could give him a proper burial.

 The French version, which has been distributed over most of Europe, had name-changes of its own.
 These include: